software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create a [Trello](https://trello.com) account.

-## Managing backlogs in Trello

-TODO
+We can create a new Trello _board_ by clicking the "Create" button in the navigation bar and choosing "Create Board" from the menu.
+Boards have _lists_ that can hold _cards_.
+We can add a new list by opening a board and clicking the "Add a list" button on the board.
+We can change the order of the lists by dragging them around the board.
+We can add a card for a list by clicking the "Add a card" button on a list.
+Once added, we can move the cards around the board by dragging them.

+We can create separate boards for Product Backlog and Sprint Backlogs in Trello.
+Cards can be used as user stories and tasks.
+Lists can be used to determine states for user stories and tasks, such as "Not started", "In progress" and "Done" used in an example above.

+Check the [Learn Trello board basics](https://trello.com/guide/trello-101) guide to learn more about boards.

 {: .important-title }

 > Exercise 2
 >
-> One of the group members should create a [workspace](https://support.atlassian.com/trello/docs/what-are-trello-workspaces/) for the project in Trello.
+> _One of the group members_ should create a [workspace](https://support.atlassian.com/trello/docs/what-are-trello-workspaces/) for the project in Trello.
 Once logged in, a workspace can be added by clicking the "Create" button in the navigation bar and choosing "Create Workspace" from the menu.
 Once the workspace is created, invite other group members to the workspace.
 Also make sure to invite the teacher ({{site.teacher_email}}) to the workspace.

 {: .important-title }

 > Exercise 3
 >
 > Create a Product Backlog board in Trello.
-A board can be added by clicking the "Create" button in the navigation bar and choosing "Create Board" from the menu.
 Make sure to choose created workspace as the board's workspace from the dropdown menu.
 Name Product Backlog board "Product backlog".
 The Product Backlog board should have these three lists from left to right:
 >
 > - "Backlog" for the user stories that are not on any Sprint yet
 > - "In sprint" for the user stories that are chosen for the current Sprint